BethGriggs/nodejs-in-the-cloud/README.md

 This creates an instance of an Express.js app, and then registers a handler for get() requests on `/` that send() a response of "Hello from Appsody!".

-The crucial characteristic that is required for the application to work with the `nodejs-express` Appsody Stack is that the application exports the create Express.js app using the following line:
+The crucial characteristic that is required for the application to work with the `nodejs-express` Appsody Stack is that the application exports the created Express.js app using the following line:

 ```js
 module.exports.app = app;